 A spa enclosure is ideal if you want more privacy in your backyard.
 There are many ready-made enclosures available from home improvement stores, but they can be quite expensive.
 One option is to build a spa enclosure on your own to save money.
 This project can be completed in a few days using basic tools and materials.

 First you have to build a stable surface for the spa.
-Pour a concrete pad by excavating a 4 inch deep hole that measures the size and shape of the patio you want to create.
-Place 1 inch of pea gravel at the bottom of the hole and pour the concrete on top.
+Pour a concrete pad by excavating a four-inch deep hole that measures the size and shape of the patio you want to create.
+Place one-inch of pea gravel at the bottom of the hole and pour the concrete on top.
 Drag a board across the surface to level the concrete and allow it to cure for 24 hours.

 Step 3 - Pour Concrete

 Pour concrete in the post holes.
 Put one 2x4 in the concrete of each hole.
 Make sure the lumber is straight by using a level.
 Allow the concrete to cure overnight.
 When placing the post holes in the concrete, make sure the flat side faces toward the pad.

 With ¾ inch deck screws, attach a lattice to the 2x4s.
 Apply a screw to the top and bottom of each piece where it meets the 2x4.
 Place more screws on the sides of the lattice.
 Keep adding the lattice to the 2x4s to create the spa enclosure.
 Of course, don't forget to leave a space for an entrance to the spa.

 Step 4 - Build Spa Cover

 Construct a spa cover by making a shade sail.
 Do this by cutting a piece of canvas the size of the spa enclosure and attaching grommets on the corners.
 This is for a square or rectangle spa enclosure.
 For a round enclosure, space the hooks evenly about two feet apart.
 Attach screw hooks to the 2x4s, matching the spacing of the grommets.
 Slide the grommets over the screw hooks.